-Caprylic/Capric Triglyceride in Cosmetics: Lightweight Emollient for Chemists
+Caprylic/Capric Triglyceride: Lightweight Emollient

 Dimethicone alternatives lightweight emollient cosmetic guide